locationtech/geomesa/geomesa-process/README.md

 The above extensions are particular to the Accumulo datastore.

 While they can be used independently, the common use case is to use them with GeoServer.
-To deploy them in GeoServer, one will require a) the GeoMesa Accumulo datastore plugin, b) the GeoServer WPS extension zip [], and c) the geomesa-process-${VERSION}.jar to be deployed in ${GEOSERVER_HOME}/WEB-INF/lib.
+To deploy them in GeoServer, one will require a) the GeoMesa Accumulo datastore plugin, b) the GeoServer WPS extension, and c) the `geomesa-process-${VERSION}.jar` to be deployed in `${GEOSERVER_HOME}/WEB-INF/lib`.

 The GeoMesa Accumulo datastore plugin and GeoMesa process jars are both available in the binary distribution in the gs-plugins directory.

 Documentation about the GeoServer WPS Extension (including download instructions) is available here: http://docs.geoserver.org/2.8.1/user/extensions/wps/install.html.

-To verify the install, start GeoServer, and you should see a line like "INFO [geoserver.wps] - Found 11 bindable processes in GeoMesa Process Factory".
+To verify the install, start GeoServer, and you should see a line like `INFO [geoserver.wps] - Found 11 bindable processes in GeoMesa Process Factory`.

 In the GeoServer web UI, click 'Demos' and then 'WPS request builder'.
 From the request builder, under 'Choose Process', click on any of the 'geomesa:' options to build up example requests and in some cases see results.